martinheidegger/hyper-dns/docs/api.md

 - `protocol` name of the protocol or a protocol implementation
 - `name` name to be looked up
-- `opts.dohLookups` (optional) array of https endpoints to look up DNS entires at
+- `opts.dohLookups` (optional) array of https endpoints to look up DNS records
 - `opts.userAgent` (optional) `string` or `null` of the user-agent to be used during https requests
 - `opts.cache` (Cache, optional) Caching implementation to be used during execution, set to `null` or `undefined` to prevent caching. (see [Cache](#cache))
 - `opts.ignoreCache` (boolean, default=`false`) Can be used to ignore the content of the cache.
 Note: this is different from setting `opts.cache = null` in that a result will be written to cache even if `ignoreCache` is true.